 Picture yourself along the River Seine with your Cold Cuts, Cheese and Wine for 2 ($98) that come with a mix of artisanal cheeses and high-end cold cuts that might just make you want to bust out your berets and put Emily in Paris on Netflix.

-I know we can’t get enough of the Japanese food scene and PIPES by Hattendo plays right into that.
+I know we can’t get enough of the Japanese food scene, even when it comes to Singapore’s brunch delivery scene, and PIPES by Hattendo plays right into that.
 Besides their dreamy Cream Puffs that comes in the quintessential flavours from Custard ($2.70) to Matcha ($2.70) and Chocolate ($2.70).

 The PIPES Burger ($21.90) has to be on your wishlist.
 This decadent hamburger comes with a chunky slice of foie gras, homemade burger patty and tamagoyaki.
 We’d say this is Japanese sensibilities in the classic American style.

 9. The Alkaff Mansion: Spanish-style breakfast and brunch delivery

 Fancy takes on a whole new meaning at The Alkaff Mansion.
 Live your best life with the swanky UNARestaurant with one of their bundle sets.